'Discover what customers truly need by analyzing the "job" they hire your product to do.

 Key elements of the definition:

-- Progress (not goal, not solution) - customer wants to move from current state to a better one
+- Progress (not goal, not solution) -- the customer wants to move from the current state to a better one

-- Hiring/Firing - customer actively chooses a product for the "job"
+- Hiring/Firing -- the customer actively chooses a product for the "job"

 Scoring

 Goal: 10/10.
-When reviewing or creating product strategy or positioning, rate it 0-10 based on adherence to the principles below.
-A 10/10 means full alignment with all guidelines; lower scores indicate gaps to address.
-Always provide the current score and specific improvements needed to reach 10/10.
+Rate product strategy or positioning 0-10 against the principles below.
+Always state the current score and the specific improvements needed to reach 10/10.

 Three Dimensions of Every Job